Legit-Labs/legitify/docs/github/organization/organization_webhook_doesnt_require_ssl.md

 ---
 layout: default
-title: Webhook Configured Without SSL
+title: Webhooks Should Be Configured To Use SSL
 parent: Organization Policies
 grand_parent: GitHub Policies
 ---

-## Webhook Configured Without SSL
+## Webhooks Should Be Configured To Use SSL
 policy name: organization_webhook_doesnt_require_ssl

 severity: LOW